Fund in action: Adventure Specialties Trust

 The fund was originally capped at $500,000, but due to the high number of applications, an additional $500,000 of investment was provided for a total of $1 million.

-123 not-for-profit organisations received financial support for community-led initiatives that improve women and girls’ access to sport and active recreation activities to support their wider wellbeing.
+120 not-for-profit organisations received funding for community-led initiatives that improve women and girls’ access to sport and active recreation activities to support their wider wellbeing.
 Below are some of their stories and examples of the fund in action.

 This opportunity was a one-off fund, and the Ministry does not provide additional sponsorship or financial support.